 Art and Design

-The school’s intent for Art learning focusses on developing the children’s skills alongside their appreciation of the works of famous artists.
-We aim to ensure that the children have the opportunity to be creative whilst developing their skills through a series of focused lessons.
+The school’s intent for Art focusses on developing the children’s skills alongside their appreciation of the works of famous artists.
+We ensure that the children have the opportunity to be creative whilst developing their skills through a series of focused lessons.
 We believe that the best way of ensuring progression is to develop the three areas of Art in the National Curriculum and ensure that there is clear progression throughout each area of drawing, painting and sculpting.
 Skill development will begin with the opportunity to experiment with materials and tools supporting the progress of fine motor skills and creativity, we will then focus upon skills development.
+After this, children are introduced to an artist, it is here children will study and explore that artist by using the skills they have begun to work on.
+Following this, children are given the opportunity to take inspiration from the artist to develop and create their own individual piece of artwork.

 In Drawing children use skills such as hatching, scribbling, stippling, and blending to create light/ dark lines and creating texture, they then to develop their skills to show tone and texture progressing to perspective and dimension until a sustained piece of artwork is produced over a series of lessons.